 Which is why I think you’ll love making this easy DIY Easter Banner with our free SVG file.
 It’s a fun and happy design that is easy to make in any color that makes you happy.

 These make great gifts for friends and family, too.
 Or make them to sell at craft fairs.
+(Our Easter Bunny Butt wreath would be great to make and sell, too!)

 This is just one of our many Easter crafts that are so colorful and cheerful!